Speckoh/blackjack/README.md

 # BlackJack Demo - NOT OPTIMIZED FOR MOBILE

-This is a very simple Demo BlackJack Version I have done on the side to familiarize myself with Vanilla Javascript.
+This is a very simple BlackJack Demo Version I have done on the side to familiarize myself with Vanilla Javascript, HTML, and CSS.
+This was done during winter break prior to my General Assembly Project 1.
+Why so many semicolons and capitalized Methods/Functions?
+Semicolons were from my prior knowledge of C# and I was Capitalizing all my methods when I was self teaching myself in Unity Game Engine.

 &nbsp;
  ![alt game screenshot](https://speckoh.com/images/blackjack.jpg)